alexander-feldman/Squash-Project/Readme.md

 This is my MATLAB squash ball tracking program.
 A full description can be found [on my blog](http://felday.info/projects/2016/08/16/Squash-Ball-Tracking.html).

-Basically it turns clips of squash this into this:
+Basically it turns clips of squash into this:
 ![Output image](http://i.imgur.com/20CSBmj.jpg)